vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tap-workloads-avi-l4-l7.md

 Tanzu Application Platform allows you to create new workload types.
 In this example, we'll explore the steps for adding an Ingress resource to the `server-template ClusterConfigTemplate` when this new type of workload is created:

-1. Save the existing server-template in a local file by running the follwing command:
+1. Save the existing server-template in a local file by running the following command:

     ```bash
     kubectl get ClusterConfigTemplate server-template -o yaml > avi-l4-l7-server-template.yaml